2024-foundations-software/calc-sheet-analysis/AssignmentBrief.md

     Implement Calculation engine
     </td>
     <td>
-    Implement the calculation engine so that the unit test pass.
-Also look out to see if there is a bad unit test
+    Implement the calculation engine so that the basic calculator works (it passes the unit testsunit test pass. <br /> Also look out to see if there is a bad unit test
     </td>
     <td>
     30